-The Non-Financial Risk Committee ("NFRC"), which is chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of operational risk in DB Group on behalf of the Management Board, by establishing a cross-risk perspective of the key operational risks of DB Group.
-Its decision-making authorities include the review, advice and management of all operational risk issues that may impact the risk profile of business divisions and infrastructure functions.
-Several subfora with attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
+The Non-Financial Risk Committee ("NFRC"), which is chaired by the Chief Risk Officer, is responsible for the oversight, governance and coordination of the management of operational risk in DB Group on behalf of the Management Board, by establishing a cross-risk and holistic perspective of the key operational risks of DB Group.
+Its decision-making and policy related authorities include the review, advice and management of all operational risk issues that may impact the risk profile of business divisions and infrastructure functions.
+Several sub-fora with attendees from both the 1st and 2nd LoDs support the NFRC to effectively fulfil its mandate.
 In addition to the DB Group level NFRC, business divisions have established 1st LoD NFR fora for the oversight and management of operational risks on various levels of the organisation.